Terradue/doc-developer-sandbox/source/developer/basic.rst

 Clone the Hands-On repository
 ==============================

-In order to have the code locally available on your Hadoop Sandbox, you have to clone the Hands-On git repository available on Github.
+In order to have the code locally available on your Hadoop Sandbox, you have to clone the Hands-On git repository available on `Github <https://github.com>`_.
 To do so just:

 * Log on your Hadoop Sandbox (see :doc:`Connect to your Sandbox <../start/sandbox>`)